-The following Corporate Crime guidance note Produced in partnership with King & Wood Mallesons SJ Berwin provides comprehensive and up to date legal information covering:
+The following Financial Services practice note Produced in partnership with Alix Prentice & Wilson Antoon of King & Wood Mallesons provides comprehensive and up to date legal information covering:

 Once the Financial Conduct Authority (FCA) investigators have:

-produced their final Investigation Report for the Regulatory Decisions Committee (RDC), and
+produced their case papers to the Regulatory Decisions Committee (RDC), and

 the RDC has agreed that the matter should be referred to enforcement action

 The first step following the referral to enforcement is the issue by the RDC of a Warning Notice.
-The RDC is a committee appointed by the FCA comprising senior experts who are not (apart from the Chairman) FCA employees.
+The RDC is a committee of the FCA Board comprising senior experts who are not (apart from the Chairman) FCA employees.
 The RDC is separate from the FCA staff involved in the investigation process.
-In deciding whether to issue a Warning Notice, the RDC will consider whether the material, on which the recommendation by the FCA investigators that the matter should be referred to enforcement action is based, is adequate to support it and satisfy itself that the action recommended is appropriate in all the circumstances.
+In deciding whether to issue a Warning Notice, the RDC will consider whether the investigation material provided to it is adequate

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.